Matistan/MinecraftCustomMaps/README.md

 ## Features

-- Create a wall with item frames using a command
+- Create a wall with item frames using built-in command
 - Place your map in the bottom left item frame and your image will be displayed
 - Maps show you how big they are and how many item frames they need
 - You can copy the URL of already created map